 Project assistant: Mrs. Nathalie Bruno

-Since May 2017, they are therefore involved in the special initiative „ONE WORLD WITHOUT HUNGER – Green Innovation Centres of the Agricultural and Food Industry“ in Western Kenya.
-Kenyan women play an important role in small farms and along the agricultural value chains.
-The aim of the special initiative is to support the women according to their specific needs.
+We have been involved in international development cooperation since May 2017.
+At that time, we started within the framework of the special initiative "One World without Hunger - Green Innovation Centres of the Agri-Food Sector" in Western Kenya.
+Kenyan women have an important function in smallholder farms and along agricultural value chains.
+The aim is to support these women within the framework of the special initiative according to their specific needs.

 With our first project "Strengthening women farmers and rural women and their advocacy groups in Siaya, Bungoma and Kakamega", we succeeded in publicising and introducing the officially registered rural women's association "Women Farmer Association of Kenya" (WoFaAK), which was founded in Sept.
 2017, successfully in the three counties in Western Kenya.